WICG/view-transitions/cross-doc-explainer.md

 Before creating the new document (or activating a cached/prerendered one), the UA would [update the rendering](https://html.spec.whatwg.org/#update-the-rendering) and snapshot the old document, in the same manner a document is snapshotted for a same-document navigation.

-Note that currently there are no planned new events for the exit transition.
-The developer can use existing events like `navigate` or `click` to customize the exit transition at moments that should be late enough.
+The developer can use existing events like `navigate` (where available) or `click` to customize the exit transition at moments that should be late enough.

-#### Issues

-1. Should we enable skipping the transition on exit?
-This could be done on`pagehide`.

 ### Capturing the new state

-The [new state is captured](https://drafts.csswg.org/css-view-transitions-1/#capture-new-state-algorithm) at the first [rendering opportunity](https://html.spec.whatwg.org/#rendering-opportunity) of the new document.
+The [new state is captured](https://drafts.csswg.org/css-view-transitions-1/#capture-new-state-algorithm) right before the first [rendering opportunity](https://html.spec.whatwg.org/#rendering-opportunity) of the new document.
 This allows the new document to use the [render-blocking mechanism](https://html.spec.whatwg.org/#render-blocking-mechanism) as a way to delay the transition.

-For most cases, opting in via the meta tag, styling with the pseudo-elements, and delaying the transition using the [render-blocking mechanism](https://html.spec.whatwg.org/#render-blocking-mechanism) should be sufficient.
-But there are certain cases where further customization is desired, for example:

-* Abort the transition if certain conditions apply.

-* Modify the pseudo-element style based on certain conditions, e.g. apply transition names only to images that are already loaded.

-* Prepare the exit transition right before capture.

-There are several options as to how to enable this:

-1. Fire an event right before the new document capture.
-This would be either right before the first `requestAnimationFrame` callback, or after `pageshow` in the reactivation case.
-Potential names: `reveal`, `beforepagetransition`.
-Note that in the latter case, it's too late to delay the transition via the render-blocking mechanism.
-This event doesn't have to be specific to transitions.
+As shown in the chart above, that first rendering opportunity can come in two cases, either it's a newly initialized document that's no longer [render-blocked](https://html.spec.whatwg.org/multipage/dom.html#render-blocked), or it's a document that's been frozen due to back-forward cache or prerendered, and is now being activated.

+## JavaScript Observability

+### `document.activeTransition`

+In the same-document case, we gain access to a [`ViewTransition`](https://drafts.csswg.org/css-view-transitions-1/#viewtransition) object when we call [`startViewTransition()`](https://drafts.csswg.org/css-view-transitions-1/#ViewTransition-prepare).
+However, we don't have access to this object for a declarative cross-document transition.

+The proposal is to add a `document.activeViewTransition` property that would return an active `ViewTransition` object when there is an active transition, either cross-document or same-document.

+This would allow skipping the transition and observing when it's finished.

+Note: some of the properties of `ViewTransition`, like [`updateCallbackDone`](https://drafts.csswg.org/css-view-transitions-1/#dom-viewtransition-updatecallbackdone) are not relevant to cross-document view transitions.

+### A new (`reveal`?) event

+Since the new state is [captured](#capturing-the-new-state) at a very precise point in time, we might want to fire an event at that time, to let the new document make last-minute DOM changes before the new state is captured, e.g. change transition names based on which images are loaded.

+The new event would be fired at the first time the page ceases to be [render blocked](https://html.spec.whatwg.org/multipage/dom.html#render-blocked), and every time it is [reactivated](https://html.spec.whatwg.org/multipage/browsing-the-web.html#reactivate-a-document).
+Such event is

+See whatwg/html#9315 and w3c/csswg-drafts#8805

-1. Expose something like a `document.currentRevealTransition` or so that the script can query or skip.
-We might also want to enable delaying the transition with a promise, the same way that's available for same-document transitions.
+Related Issue: Do we want to enable delaying the transition with JavaScript?
+Maybe with a timeout?
+See w3c/csswg-drafts#8681

-### Issues

-1. Customizing which resources are render-blocking in `reveal` requires it to be dispatched before parsing `body`, or explicitly allow render-blocking resources to be added until this event is dispatched.

-1. We'd likely need an API for the developer to control how much Document needs to be fetched/parsed before the transition starts, or delay the transition with a promise.

-1. The browser defers painting the new Document until all render-blocked resources have been fetched or timed out.
-Do we need an explicit hook for when this is done or could the developer rely on existing `load` events of the resources to detect this?
-This would allow authors to add viewTransitionNames based on what the new Document's first paint would look like.

-1. Should we allow access to the transition once its started?
-Perhaps access to a [ViewTransition](https://drafts.csswg.org/css-view-transitions-1/#viewtransition) object or similar?.